nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/frdmmcxe31b/gettingStarted/topics/updating_mcu-link_firmware.md

 1. Install the MCU-Link utility.
 2. Unplug the board's USB cable.
-3. Make the DFU link \(install the jumper labelled DFUlink, JP10 on FRDM-MCXE31B board\).
+3. Make the DFU link \(install the jumper labelled DFUlink, JP3 on FRDM-MCXE31B board\).
 4. Connect the probe to the host via USB \(use Link USB connector\).
 5. Open a command shell and call the appropriate script located in the MCU-Link installation directory \(`<MCU-Link install dir>`\).
-    1. To program CMSIS-DAP debug firmware: `<LPCScrypt install dir>/scripts/program_CMSIS`
+    1. To program CMSIS-DAP debug firmware: `<MCU-Link install dir>/scripts/program_CMSIS`
-    2. To program J-Link debug firmware: `<LPCScrypt install dir>/scripts/program_JLINK`
+    2. J-Link debug firmware can't be supported currently, looking forward to subsequent updates
 6. Remove DFU link \(remove the jumper installed in [Step 3](updating_mcu-link_firmware.md#STEP3)\).
 7. Re-power the board by removing the USB cable and plugging it in again.